 This module has three principal aims:

-- The historical evolution of the EU from the foundation of the ECSC
+1. The historical evolution of the EU from its foundation to today (LO 1)

 At the end of this module students will:

-There will then be two forms of summative assessment on this module:
+There will be two pieces of summative assessment on this module:

-- 1,900 word policy evaluation.
-Students will have to select an area of EU policy and describe its development and evaluate its nature and significance in relation to the EU as a whole.
-Policy areas to be specified by tutor
+2. 1,500-word policy evaluation.
+Students will have to select an area of EU policy and describe its development and evaluate its nature and significance in relation to the EU as a whole, as well as in terms of negotiations between member-states.
+Policy areas to be specified by tutor.